 Each selected full-time student will received a travel subsidy of up to US$1,500 (based on daily meal allowance, and receipts for accommodation and transportation).
 Complimentary conference registration will also be provided.
 Students presenting at the Doctoral Consortium are also invited to present a poster of their research at the conference, and their two page thesis abstract will appear in the conference proceedings.

 Requirements to participate:

-- A two page abstract of your thesis with a concise statement of the problem addressed, the expected contributions, and the proposed plan including the work already performed (see the 2009 abstracts as examples).
-Your abstract needs to follow the conference paper submission template (Word or LaTeX).
+- A two page abstract of your thesis with a concise statement of the problem addressed, the expected contributions, and the proposed plan including the work already performed.
+Your abstract needs to follow the conference paper submission template.

 - A CV with educational, employment and other experience to underscore the expected contributions of the student to the event.
 The CV must also clearly indicate the beginning and expected graduation dates and the contact information for your supervisor(s).

 - A one page statement of why this opportunity is important to you and how you will contribute to the process.